splatlab/mantis/README.md

                     directory where the results should be written
 ```

-`max_filtering_memory`: A very good choice for this argument is &lfloor;(2 x 20M x NUM_SAMPLES_IN_OUTPUT) / (8 x 1024<sup>3</sup>)&rfloor;.
-This ensures that the intermediate filtering phase does not dominate the peak memory usage of the merging process.
-Of course, any larger value can be used, trading off between peak memory-usage and total time consumed.
+`max_filtering_memory`: A good choice for this argument is &lfloor;(2 x 20M x NUM_SAMPLES_IN_OUTPUT) / (8 x 1024<sup>3</sup>)&rfloor;.
+This ensures that the intermediate unique color-id pairs filtering phase does not dominate the peak memory usage of the merge process.
+The default value for this argument is set to this, and any lower value supplied at the input is ignored.
+Of course, any larger value can be used, trading off between the peak memory-usage and the total time consumed.
 This value needs to be an integer.

+`num_threads`: The default number of threads to use at various intermediate phases is 1.

 **Note** Each directory passed with the `-i1` and `-i2` arguments must contain the CQF file (`.ser`), all the color-class files (`.cls`), and the sample-list file (`.lst`) of its corresponding mantis index.